English

 Colonoscopy stands as the gold standard for colon cancer screening and prevention.
 Its unique ability to detect and remove polyps in real time saves lives, reduces treatment complexity, and brings you lasting peace of mind.
 Don’t wait for symptoms to strike; take charge of your health today.

-If you have questions or are due for screening, reach out to the Gastroenterology department at Manipal Hospital Jayanagar.
+If you have questions or are due for screening, reach out to the expert team in Gastroenterology & Hepatology at Manipal Hospital Jayanagar.
 Your future self will thank you.

 FAQ's